marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 </p>

-We can even double check that at `B833A` or any address close by are actually backing video memory.
+We can double check that at `B833A` or any address close by are actually backing video memory.
 `dosbox` command `sm 0868:<OFFSET> 0x0` will write a null 16 bits at that address.
 That becomes clearly visible from the output

 <p align="center">